-My coaching services directly focus on this hopeful thing.
-Wayfinding is about helping you identify and clarify your vision and then figure out what the next bit of the path looks like.
-Guide for the Journey is accompanying you as you find your way, being there to support you as you make decisions about the options, reminding you of that bigger vision when necessary, reassuring you, warning you.
+My coaching service directly focuses on this hopeful thing.
+Guide for the Journey accompanies you as you find your way, being there to support you as you make decisions about the options, reminding you of that bigger vision when necessary, reassuring you, warning you.
 I believe you can do this.
 And I’m here to help you believe that, too.
 It’s okay to wobble.
 It’s okay to need reassurance.
 It’s okay to want help to figure out how to navigate the next stretch.

 And yes, it’s going to be hard work.
 And sometimes there is a lot that’s out of your control and not meaningful or joyful at all, possibly even the opposite.
 I am here to help you see the glimmers of hope and find the small things that give you joy and meaning even if that hope, joy, and meaning seem to require leaving academia altogether.